Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality: Introduction

 The paper is organized as follows.
 In Section 2 we recall the definition and key properties of the RDM model.
 In Section 3 we consider numerically and analytically the deterministic and disordered versions and identify extended domains of ergodic, multifractal, and localized phases.
 We will focus on the BA equation for a single Cooper pair and investigate their properties.
 The important role of the global charge $Q$ is clarified.
-In Section 4 we consider the quantum metric and Berry curvature for the different patterns of disorder.
+In Section 4 we consider the quantum metric for the different patterns of disorder.
 Using the Bethe-Anzatz equation, we obtain asymptotic behavior for a quantum metric.
-The conjecture concerning the relation between RDM model and BPS subsector in worldvolume theory on the vortex string of ${\cal N}=2$ SQCD at the strong coupling point is discussed in Section 5 and the BPS multifractality phenomenon is formulated.
+The relation between the RDM model and the BPS subsector in worldvolume theory on the vortex string of ${\cal N}=2$ SQCD at the strong coupling point is discussed in Section 5 and the conjecture of the BPS fractality phenomenon is formulated.
 In Discussion we attempt to place our findings in a more generic context and formulate the possible directions of the further research.
 The results of the study are summarized in the Conclusion.
-In the Appendix we comment on some technical aspects of our calculations and briefly discuss the reentrance transitions between the phases.
+In the Appendixes, we comment on technical aspects of our calculations and explain the relation of RDM Hamiltonian and twisted inhomogeneous XXX quantum spin chains.